 The health sector must address the issue of virtual care messaging/visits.
 Those in quarantine should be advised to communicate with health professionals remotely so that they can receive immediate responses regarding their general health.
 Equally important are preparations to prioritize and triage assets that are becoming scarce; this is where advanced technologies should be used.

 Better Digital Communication

 The COVID-19 pandemic has brought to light the importance of digitalization.
-Now, more than ever, the healthcare sectors should pay more attention to digital transformation.
-Institutions are highly advised to partner up with the FinTechs and launch better digital communication channels, virtual assistants, and e-health strategies to combat the spread and help those in need of healthcare but can’t access it due to the social distancing restrictions.
+Now, more than ever, the healthcare covid-19 sector should pay more attention to digital transformation.
+Institutions are highly advised to partner up with the FinTechs and launch better digital communication channels, virtual assistants, and e-health strategies to combat the spread and help those in need of healthcare, covid-19 but can’t access it due to the social distancing restrictions.

 Communication and Collaboration

 The healthcare, covid-19 industry should also be concerned with communicating with other sectors such as education, the media, and human relations in order to help increase educational activities, set retention channels for employees looking for further details on COVID-19, as well as prioritize additional activities pertaining to government agency relations and the media.
 At any point, they must be prepared to collaborate with third-party entities in an attempt to activate extra health resources and augment clinical capacities.